finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 - ydk side is also extra

 ## Backlog
-- Update all images/screenshots (on cgs website, ln, and all stores)
 - Tech: Editor unit test to generate schema and confirm it matches docs/schema folder
 - Tech: Runtime unit test to validate StreamingAssets/ against docs/schema
 - Tech: Runtime unit test to succesfully load StreamingAssets/ without error